MathiasBsrt/trackingRobot/README.md

-# trackingRobot
+# Tracking Robot

-### Objectifs :
+### Goals :
-TrackingRobot est un robot avec 2 roues motorisées qui suit un objet rouge.
+Tracking robot is a robot with 2 wheels with motors which are able to follow red object.
-L'utilisateur contrôle le robot en lui montrant un objet rouge.
-Le robot avance dans la direction de l'objet le plus rouge qu'il voit.
+The robot go in the direcion of the reddest object he can see with his camera.

-### Matériel :
+### Hardware :
-- 2 moteurs DC 5V
+- 2 motors DC 5V
 - Raspberry pi 4B
-- Caméra NOiR
+- NOiR Camera

-### Démo :
+### Demo :
 <img src="demo.jpeg" width="200">

-Ce projet n'est pas sponsorisé par cofidis :)
+This project is not sponsored by cofidis ;)